ProdigyView/Laravel-api-crud/README.md

 });
 ```

-To send a message to a user:
+To send a message to a user and pass variables to that function, we can define out route like below:
 ```
 $.ajax({
   type: "POST",